Istanbul Launches Global Tourism Campaign: 'Visit Istanbul'

 ISTANBUL, March 18, 2019 /PRNewswire/ -- In the 2018 tourism report published by the European Travel Commission, Turkey had the biggest tourist count increase among 33 European countries.
 According to the report, the number of tourists visiting Turkey has increased by 22% to reach 46.1 million, while 1 out of 3 of these tourists preferred Istanbul.
-The number of Russian tourists, the top visitors of Turkey and Istanbul, has increased by 28% and reached 5.9 million.
+The number of English tourists (the top visitors to Turkey and Istanbul) has increased by 23% and reached 2.2 million.

 First introductory movie is launched.